dubrowgn/deluge-rc-data/README.md

 ## Known Issues

 * Linux is unable to hard-link across mount points or file systems.
-* If you are using Deluge in a Docker container, both `dest_dir` and your data directory must be in the same docker volume.
+* If you are using Deluge in a docker container, both `dest_dir` and your data directory must be in the same docker volume.
 * No Windows support.